FAR-Lab/Interactive-Lab-Hub/README.md

 --

 I think the current designs and sketches of the device look a little basic.
 I realized that the most practical shape of the device would actually be a handheld phone-like shape and that any other shape may make the device unnecessarily too complicated.
-As it stands the current shape of the device is just a brief rectangular structure that the bouncer can hold to scan the ID cards.
+As it stands, the current shape of the device is just a brief rectangular structure that the bouncer can hold to scan the ID cards.

 --